jehigh-sd/LTE_Cell_Search/README.md

 <a id="IP_Blocks"></a>
 ## IP_Blocks:

-Click on below link to see the documentation on the Hardware configurations
+Click on the link to see the documentation on the Chip-Level Hardware IP Configuration
 * [LTE_Cell_Search_Hardware_Description](https://github.com/jehigh-sd/LTE_Cell_Search/blob/main/DOCUMENTATION/LTE_Cell_Search_Hardware_Description.pptx)

 <p align="right">(<a href="#top">back to top</a>)</p>